willnorris/willnorris.com/src/_posts/2014-01-10-a-self-hosted-alternative-to-jetpacks-photon-service.md

 The final result is just [a few hundred lines of Go code][willnorris/imageproxy], utilizing [gregjones/httpcache][] together with [peterbourgon/diskv] for caching remote images on disk, and [disintegration/imaging] for basic image manipulation like resizing and rotation.
-All options are specified in the URL path, mimicking the format that [resize.ly][] uses, and it supports whitelisting of remote hosts, so the instance that I run on s.wjn.me is locked down to only serve images from my own sites.
+All options are specified in the URL path, mimicking the format that [resize.ly][] uses, and it supports whitelisting of remote hosts, so the instance that I run is locked down to only serve images from my own sites.
 And because it's written in Go, it compiles to a statically linked binary that is incredibly simple to deploy and manage; I've included the [upstart init script][] I use on my Ubuntu server.

 <figure class="aligncenter">
   <a href="https://github.com/willnorris/imageproxy"><img src="open-source-imageproxy.png"